 Tests and other assessment types cannot be repeated for the sole purpose of improving a passing grade.
 Where a participant has gained an unsatisfactory grade in a course, they must attend the course again if they wish to reapeat the assessment.

 Conditions for issuing Certificates of Achievement

 On successful completion of your language course, you will receive a Certificate of Achievement.
 This lists the ECTS points you have gained and your grade for the course.
 The conditions that need to be met for the successful completion of your course are listed in the detailed online course description.

 If the conditions for gaining ECTS points and the issuing of a Certificate of Achievement have not been met, we can issue a Certificate of Attendance.
 To receive a Certificate of Attendance, participants must fulfill the following criteria:

 Participants must attend 2/3 of the course.

-- In courses with a total of 26-28 lessons, you must attend at least 18 lessons.
+- In courses with a total of 26-28 lessons, this equates to at least 18 lessons.

-- In courses with a total of 52-56 lessons, you must attend at least 36 lessons.
+- In courses with a total of 52-56 lessons, this equates to at least 36 lessons.

-- In courses with a total of 14 lessons, you must attend at least 9 lessons.
+- In courses with a total of 14 lessons, this equates to at least 9 lessons.